-• Trust - Does your trust document make a distribution to your ex-spouse?
+Trust - Does your trust document make a distribution to your ex-spouse?
 Is your ex-spouse the trustee over your assets?
 Do you want to put your home in a trust to avoid homestead, ensuring your ex-spouse does not have control over it in the event that it is passed to minor children?
-Every American should have an estate plan in place but the need for comprehensive estate planning is even greater when you have children.

 - Last Will & Testament are your children's distributions going to be made outright?
 Are they minors?
-If so, your ex-spouse will likely be named guardian over the assets, to which he/she will effectively have control. - Durable Power of Attorney - is your ex spouse designated to legally act on your behalf?
+If so, your ex-spouse will likely be named guardian over the assets, to which he/she will effectively have control. - Durable Power of Attorney is your ex spouse designated to legally act on your behalf?
 Some power of attorney documents do not address whether the power terminates upon divorce. - Combination Living Will & Designation of Healthcare Surrogate - Do you want your ex-spouse making healthcare decisions for you?

 Your ex-spouse took half of your assets in the divorce settlement, and you thought that was bad!
-Don't let cupid make you stupid - make sure you revise, revise, revise - protecting what is yours from what is no longer.
+Don't let cupid make you stupid make sure you revise, revise - protecting what is yours from what is no longer.